West Dulwich: Buildings of interest

-In addition to the College, other buildings of interest are Belair House; the Grade I listed All Saints Church, West Dulwich, home of the Lambeth Orchestra, which burned down in 2000 but reopened on the same site in 2006 thanks to the sustained work of parishioners and the local community; and The Rosendale pub, which is a historic coaching house that still retains the original Royal Doulton tiles.
-It redeveloped into a gastropub and was awarded the title of TimeOut London Best Gastropub 2007.
+In addition to the College, other buildings of interest are Belair House; the Grade I listed All Saints Church, West Dulwich, home of the Lambeth Orchestra, which burned down in 2000 but reopened on the same site in 2006 thanks to the sustained work of parishioners and the local community; Kingswood House, a Grade II Victorian mansion; and The Rosendale pub, which is a historic coaching house that still retains the original Royal Doulton tiles.
+It was redeveloped into a gastropub and was awarded the title of TimeOut London Best Gastropub 2007.

 Transport

 Buses

-The London bus routes are 3, 37, 42, 68, 196, 201, 322, 468, school route 690 and night buses N3 and N68.
+The London bus routes are 3, 201, 322, P4, P13, school route 690 and night bus N3.

 Rail

 Direct rail services are available from West Dulwich railway station to Victoria (via the Southeastern Metro Bromley South line) as well as limited service to Blackfriars at peak hours.

-Nearby railway stations offer services to other destinations: London Bridge can be reached from North Dulwich by the Southern Metro via Peckham Rye line.
+Nearby railway stations offer services to other destinations: London Bridge can be reached from the nearby North Dulwich or Tulse Hill stations by the Southern Metro via Peckham Rye line.
 The nearest London Underground station is Brixton on the Victoria line.

 Green spaces

-Belair Park is located in West Dulwich and Brockwell Park, Dulwich Park, Dulwich Wood are all within walking distance of West Dulwich.
+Belair Park is located in West Dulwich, and Brockwell Park, Dulwich Park and Dulwich Wood are all within walking distance of West Dulwich.

 The Rosendale Allotments, which were established in 1908, are on an 18 acre site owned by the Dulwich Estate in West Dulwich between Herne Hill and Knight's Hill.

 The Old College Lawn Tennis and Croquet Club is on the east side of Gallery Road.

 Knight's Hill

-Confusingly, there are two areas called Knight's Hill nearby; the better known area is the residential area and electoral ward in West Norwood by the road called Knights Hill.
+There are two areas called Knight's Hill nearby; the better known area is the residential area and electoral ward in West Norwood by the road called Knights Hill.
 But there is a hill to the north, in West Dulwich near Thurlow Park Road, known as Knight's Hill, in which is the Knight's Hill railway tunnel.
 This second Knight's Hill includes the hilly land between the western end of Thurlow Park Road (South Circular), Peabody Hill and Lovelace Road, where the adjoining Rosendale allotments in Dulwich stand today.
 The green area is still marked as Knight's Hill on detailed maps, but to avoid confusion is not normally named on modern street maps.

 Both areas have similar origins, first mentioned as belonging to Thomas Knyght in 1545, and were known as Knight's Hill Common and Knight's Hill Farm, respectively.
 The train line between North Dulwich railway station and Tulse Hill railway station runs through the hill.
 Today the Peabody Hill estate lies on the western side of Tulse Hill with the Rosendale Road allotments on the top.